tejaswankalluri/student_results/README.md

 # student_results
 this is a c language program that finds the total and percent of the student marks

+and it finds that the student had passed or failed

 ## How To Run This code

 1.install gcc in your machine.

 2. clone this repo.